Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/tags/1.0.3/README.md

+# be-popia-compliant
+WordPress Plugin for POPIA Compliance for Websites operating in South Africa.

 === Be POPIA Compliant ===
 Contributors: bepopiacompliant
 Tags: POPI, POPIA, POPI Act, BePOPIACompliant, Be POPIA Compliant, Be POPI Compliant Requires at least: 5.4
 Tested up to: 5.8.2
 Requires PHP: 7.4
-Stable tag: 1.0.4
+Stable tag: 1.0.1
 License: License: GPLv2 or later

 The only plugin that assists with POPIA Compliance for any site that operates in South Africa. https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.

 == Description ==
+== What BePOPIA Compliant provide you ==
 The only plugin that assists with POPIA Compliance for any site that operates in South Africa.
 We provide a checklist with all the conditions as per the Protection of Personal Information Act, Act 4 of 2013.
 If you'd rather read up by your self, please visit https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.
+Using our Pro Plugin, you will already be able to receive consent without lifting a finger!
+As of January, data requests will also be processed on your behalf.

 == 3rd Party and External Services ==
 For our plugin to work on your site, we rely on our server to communicate with your plugin.
 This 3rd party service together with the circumstances under which we make calls are documented herein: